Celebrating female artists: Introducing Emma Dean, musician

 part of me that likes to analyse people," Dean says.

-a therapy session with Dr Dream, which is like having a
+having a therapy session with Dr Dream, which is like

 Like Kate Miller-Heidke and Megan Washington, Dean is

-she studied jazz vocals.
-There must be something in the
+where she studied jazz vocals.
+There must be something

-water there; Dean's approach is as quirky as that of the
+in the water there; Dean's approach is as quirky as that

 But Dean's music and her stage show are also influenced